strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 * There is an error when getting the proposal.
 * After auto-approving the proposal, there is an error when running the rebalance.

-In both scenarios, the reconciliation ends with the `KafkaRebalance` custom resource in the `NotReady` state which is reflected into the `Kafka.status.cruiseControl.autoRebalance.state` field.
+In both scenarios, the reconciliation ends with the `KafkaRebalance` custom resource in the `NotReady` state which is reflected into the `Kafka.status.autoRebalance.state` field.

-The reconcile ends but the scale down cannot proceed because of the brokers to be removed are still hosting some partition replicas.
+The reconcile ends but the scale down cannot proceed because the brokers to be removed are still hosting some partition replicas.

 On the next reconciliation, the cluster operator will try to do a scale down again, so running the flow as before.
 The previous `KafkaRebalance` custom resource in the `NotReady` state is overridden to generate a new optimization proposal.